-This seventh edition of The Securities Litigation Review is a guided introduction to the international varieties of enforcing rights related to the issuance and exchange of publicly traded securities.
+This eighth edition of The Securities Litigation Review is a guided introduction to the international varieties of enforcing rights related to the issuance and exchange of publicly traded securities.

 Unlike most of its sister international surveys, this review focuses on litigation – how rights are created and vindicated against the backdrop of courtroom proceedings.
 Accordingly, this volume amounts to a cross-cultural review of the disputing process.
 While the subject matter is limited to securities litigation, which may well be the world's most economically significant form of litigation, any survey of litigation is in great part a survey of procedure as much as substance.

 As the chapters that follow make clear, there is great international variety in private litigation procedure as a tool for securities enforcement.
 At one extreme is the United States, with its broad access to courts, relatively permissive pleading requirements, expansive pretrial discovery rules, readily available class action principles and generous fee incentives for plaintiffs' lawyers.
-At the other extreme lie jurisdictions such as Sweden, where private securities litigation is narrowly circumscribed by statute and practice, and accordingly quite rare.
+At the other extreme lie jurisdictions such as Switzerland, where private securities litigation is narrowly circumscribed by statute and practice, and accordingly quite rare.
 As the survey reveals, there are many intermediate points in this continuum, as each jurisdiction has evolved a private enforcement regime reflecting its underlying civil litigation system, as well as the imperatives of its securities markets.